 Short repayment periods: Bridge loans typically have short repayment periods, which can put pressure on investors to sell the property quickly or find other sources of financing.

-Lack of liquidity: Unlike other types of financing, bridge loans are not easily transferable or sold, which can make them less liquid.
+Lack of liquidity: Unlike other types of financing, bridge loans are not easily transferable or sold.
+This can make them less liquid.

 Using Bridge Loans Effectively